 Note: When programs and other organizations make claims that they say are research backed, we want to see the research.
 We have found far too many situations where research claims are either blatantly false or misleading.
 When we requested research backing for claims made by The Seven Challenges, what follows is what we received.

 Information on this page has been supplied by Robert Schwebel, Ph.
 D. and his associates.
 FamilyLight has not fully verified what is stated, although we have no reason to doubt its accuracy.
 This content printed is copyright by Robert Schwebel, Ph.
 D. What is on this page may not be reproduced without permission of Dr. Schwebel.
-FamilyLight holds no claim of copyright on this page.
+FamilyLight holds no claim of copyright on what has been supplied by the Seven Challenges organization.
 Inquiries should be directed to Sharon Conner, Director of Program Services, (520) 405-4559. sconner at sevenchallenges dot com, www.sevenchallenges.com

 Return to The Seven Challenges -- Introduction (public access)